 Fractures

-Detection of fracture lines not visible on X-ray.
+Detection of fracture lines not visible on X-rays

 Osteoarthritis

-Degeneration of sternoclavicular or acromioclavicular joints with osteophyte formation.
+Degeneration of the sternoclavicular or acromioclavicular joints with osteophyte formation

 Osteomyelitis

-Ability to detect subtle bone and soft tissue abnormalities early.
+Offers early detection and detection of subtle bone and soft tissue abnormalities

 Limitations

-More expensive and less available than X-rays or CT scans.
+Expensive and not as available as X-rays or CT scans

 When This Scan is Preferred